Marti2405/PDE_solver_PINN/README.md

 Feel free to reach out to the author if you have any questions or need further assistance with the code.

-## Citation

-If you use this code in your research work, please cite the following paper:

-[Working...]